-5 Tips to Keep Your Pet Safe this Halloween:
+How to Keep Your Pet Safe During Halloween Trick-or-Treating

 Yes, We know decorating your porch and yard are a highlight to celebrating Halloween.
 It’s a sign to Trick-or-Treaters that you’ve got the holiday spirit and the candy.
 But did you know pumpkins, corn, and even some Fall plants can be a nightmare for your pet’s GI System?
 Corn and Pumpkin can be OK for dogs in small amounts, but when they are uncooked, moldy, or ingested in large amounts, problems can occur.